 New level of silliness reached, for sure.
 It’s one thing for an NBA owner to call a former player an A-Hole on Twitter.
 It’s another to lie about it and lash out at critics in the process.

-Of course it’s true that, technically, I’m *assuming* that Gilbert meant to refer to LeBron with his A-Hole tweet.
-The point here is that it’s completely unreasonable to assume anything but that Gilbert meant to refer to LeBron with his tweet.
-Gilbert, for better or worse (as it is now, definitely worse), is forever significantly linked with LeBron.
+Of course it’s true that, technically, one is only assuming that Gilbert meant to refer to LeBron with his A-Hole tweet.
+The point however is that it’s completely unreasonable to assume anything but that Gilbert meant to refer to LeBron with his tweet.
+Gilbert, for better or worse (worse), is forever significantly linked with LeBron.
 We know by Gilbert’s own words that he believes he’s been betrayed by LeBron.
-Also by his own words, Gilbert has set up a dichotomy whereby LeBron’s success is his failure, and LeBron’s failure is his success.
+Also by his own “guarantee”, Gilbert has created a dichotomy whereby LeBron’s success is his failure, and LeBron’s failure is his success.
 So when Gilbert decides that a time when the sports-news cycle is whipped into a lather by recent comments from LeBron is also a time for him to start dropping wisdom on Twitter about “rich A-holes,” it just doesn’t make any sense at all to assume that Gilbert doesn’t want us to think about LeBron here.

 So when Gilbert self-servingly tries to tell us that the quote had nothing to do with LeBron, we have to assume that he’s lying.
-Any other assumption requires us to ignore every relevant real-world fact available to us, which only makes for bad assumptions, and of course, a hindrance to evolution.
+Any other assumption requires us to ignore every relevant real-world fact available to us, which only makes for bad assumptions, and thus of course, a hindrance to the pursuit of truth and beauty.
 Which is fine with Gilbert, apparently, as long as he keeps making money.

 All more proof that the “Dan Gilbert and ‘real Clevelanders’ against ‘A-Hole’ LeBron” dichotomy is the worst thing going in sports.
 Cleveland’s favorite owner.
-Absolutely amazing.
+The absolute worst.

-Almost as amazing, Gilbert’s reference to “cyber-courage.”
-Dan, if you want to meet in person to discuss this or anything else, I’m really easy to get a hold of.
-In the meantime, sane folks will assume that “cyber-courage” refers to bosses who call a former employee an “A-Hole” on Twitter after failing to have said anything of the sort to that former employee during the seven years that he worked for the employer when it might have been useful.
+Mister G., if you want to meet in person to discuss this or anything else, I’m really easy to get a hold of.
+In the meantime, sane folks will continue to assume that “cyber-courage” refers to a boss who will call a former employees an “A-Hole” on Twitter after having failed to have said anything of the sort to that former employee during the seven years during which he worked for the employer, when it might have been useful.
 And also to passive-agressive tweeting at critics instead of addressing them directly.

-Anyway, don’t think any of this means I’m not touched that Gilbert was thinking of me at 2AM.
+In any event, I’m certainly touched that Gilbert was thinking of me at 2AM.